johnverbiest/johnverbiest.belgian.insz/src/dotnet/johnverbiest.belgian.insz/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](../../../LICENSE) file for details.
+This project is licensed under the Apache License 2.0

 ## 🔗 Links